Meal Planning

 How Menu Files Work

-Direct Ingredients: Simple items like @filter coffee{1%cup} are listed directly when they don't need a full recipe.
+Direct ingredients like @filter coffee{1%cup} work for simple items that don't need a full recipe.

-Scaling Built-In: The {2%servings} notation adjusts recipes for the number of people.
-The beef stew uses {1/2} to indicate using half of a previously prepared batch.
+Scaling is built in. {2%servings} adjusts recipe quantities for the number of people. {1/2} means half of a batch recipe.

-• Mexican Style Burritos appear on multiple mornings, justifying bulk prep
+• Mexican Style Burritos appear on two mornings — worth prepping in bulk

-• The Boring Salad accompanies different meals, using up fresh greens
+• The Boring Salad accompanies different mains, using up fresh greens

-• Slow-cooker beef stew is made in advance and portioned across two meals
+• Beef stew is made in advance and portioned across meals

-• Coffee and tea quantities account for daily consumption patterns
+• Coffee and tea quantities reflect daily consumption

 See Also